jtfeld/EloOptimized/README.md

 EloOptimized
 ============

 EloOptimized provides tools to implement the maximum likelihood methods for deriving Elo scores as published in [Foerster, Franz et al. (2016).
-Chimpanzee females queue but males compete for social status.](https://www.nature.com/articles/srep35404).
-In addition, it provides functionality to efficiently generate Elo scores using a simplified procedure that doesn't require the use of cumbersome presence matrices.
-Finally, it quickly generates a number of additional Elo-based indices of potential use to researchers, as outlined in the linked manuscript.
+Chimpanzee females queue but males compete for social status](https://www.nature.com/articles/srep35404).
+In addition, it provides functionality to efficiently generate traditional Elo scores using a simplified procedure that doesn't require the use of cumbersome presence matrices.
+Finally, it quickly generates a number of additional Elo-based indices (ordinal, normalized, cardinal, and categorical ranks and rank scores) of potential use to researchers, as outlined in the linked manuscript.

 Installation
 ------------